altunenes/easylab/docs/api_reference.md

 ***remove_background***<a name="remove_background"></a>
 remove_background is a function that removes the background from all images in the folder.
 It is based on the rembg package: [rembg](https://github.com/danielgatis/rembg)

+***cfa***<a name="cfa"></a>
+cfa is a function that converts all images to CFA which stands for Color Filter Array or color filter mosaic.
+It is a method of color filter array photography.
+There are 4 types of CFA.

 ***exit***<a name="exit"></a>
 exit is a function that exits the program.